clu-ling/clu-odinsynth/docs/dev/install.md

 source activate odinson-ruleutils
 # execute the following command from the project root:
 pip install -e ".[all]"
+# install the pre-commit hooks (as a convenience)
+pre-commit install -t pre-push
 ```

 `[all]` will include dependencies for running tests and generating the documentation.